-Shutterstock is a leading global creative platform offering full-service solutions, high-quality content, and creative workflow solutions for brands, businesses and media companies.
+Shutterstock is a global creative platform for transformative brands and media companies.
 Our platform brings together users and contributors of content by providing readily-searchable content that our customers pay to license and by compensating contributors as their content is licensed.
+Contributors upload their content to the Company's web properties in exchange for royalty payments based on customer download activity.
+Beyond content, customers also leverage the Company's platform to assist with the entire creative process from ideation through creative execution.

-Our key offerings include:
+Our key content offerings include:

 - Images consisting of photographs, vectors and illustrations.
 Images are typically used in visual communications, such as websites, digital and print marketing materials, corporate communications, books, publications and other similar uses. - Footage consisting of video clips, premium footage filmed by industry experts and cinema grade video effects, available in HD and 4K formats.
-Footage is often integrated into websites, social media, marketing campaigns and cinematic productions. - Music consisting of high-quality music tracks and sound effects, which are often used to complement images and footage. - 3 Dimensional ("3D") Models consisting of 3D models, used in a variety of industries such as advertising, media and video production, gaming, retail, education, design and architecture, following our acquisition of TurboSquid, Inc. ("TurboSquid") on February 1, 2021. - Creative Design Software consisting of our online graphic design and image editing platform.
-On September 3, 2021, we completed the acquisition of substantially all of the assets and assumption of certain liabilities from PicMonkey, LLC ("PicMonkey").
+Footage is often integrated into websites, social media, marketing campaigns and cinematic productions. - Music consisting of high-quality music tracks and sound effects, which are often used to complement images and footage. - 3 Dimensional ("3D") Models consisting of 3D models, used in a variety of industries such as advertising, media and video production, gaming, retail, education, design and architecture.